Shop With Confidence: FREE Growing & Glowing Promise

 Landscaping With Baptisia

-This disease and insect-resistant plant offers various landscape uses!
+This insect and disease-resistant plant offers various landscape uses!

 When in bloom, the Baptisia is a dramatic and tidy specimen and focal point!
 Plant in mixed shrub borders and mixed perennial gardens for showy spring blooms!
 Cutting gardens, Cottage borders, Meadows, and wildflower gardens gain that special something!
 Anchor garden beds and soften corners throughout the growing season!